mcclow12/writeups/README.md

 ### Regression

 I was teaching myself some classical statistics and was a bit puzzled as to what was meant by "degrees of freedom" (dimension) or how the F distribution arose in F-tests and ANOVA.
-This writeup is a treatment of these topics wit    h a geometrical flavor using norms, vector spaces, and projection operators     rather than matrix manipulations.
+This writeup is a treatment of these topics with a geometrical flavor using norms, vector spaces, and projection operators rather than matrix manipulations.